GeoscienceAustralia/dea-ard-scene-select/README.rst

 7. build the new version of the package.
 Run "./go.sh --prod"
-8. If there are no errors in the terminal, the package build should be have been successful and the final line which resembles the example below will disclose where the newly built dea-ard-scene-select package as been built and written to.
+8. If there are no errors in the terminal, the package build should be have been successful and the final line  is where the newly built dea-ard-scene-select package has been written to.
+For example,

 "Wrote modulefile to /g/data/v10/private/modules/modulefiles/ard-scene-select-py3-dea/20231010"